Daomephsta/LootTweaker-Docs/docs/type-docs/loot-table.rst

 .. zenscript:function:: clear()

-    Removes all loot from the loot table.
+    Removes all pools from this table.
 This includes any loot added by a script before this method was run.

     .. code-block:: java